flynx/Sony-a9-bugs-and-suggestions/README.md

 It would be very useful to add an option to change the volume of the e-shutter sound.

-*NOTE: for future cameras, it would be very good to add a tactile feed back for shutter, for example silently vibrate the shutter button the moment the shutter is opened and the moment it is closed (for long exposures), this would eliminate the need for e-shutter sound and make the operation very intuitive.
+*NOTE: for future cameras, it would be very good to add a tactile feedback for shutter, for example silently vibrate the shutter button the moment the shutter is opened and the moment it is closed (for long exposures), this would eliminate the need for e-shutter sound and make the operation very intuitive.
 This can be accomplished via a piezo element built into the shutter button itself, which would also isolate any vibrations transferred to the camera body.*

 ### Option to change the mode (P/A/S/M) from within one of the custom modes.